Frequently Asked Questions

-First you need to go to the Division of Graduate Studies in the Frank W. Thomas Bldg in TA 132.
+First you need to go to the Division of Research and Graduate Studies in the Frank W. Thomas Bldg in TA 130.
 You will need their permission to turn in a late application.
 Next, you will go to ED 100 for a signature from the Graduate Admissions Analyst.
 Then you will go to Joyal Administration to pay the application fee as well as a late fee.
-Lastly you will take your receipt and application back to the Division of Graduate Studies to turn in.
+Lastly you will take your receipt and application back to the Division of Research and Graduate Studies to turn in.

 If a student wishes to walk in the convocation ceremony but is not finished with the program, he/she MUST be finishing in the following summer term at the latest.
 Otherwise, he/she will have to wait for the ceremony in the next academic year.
 The student needs to be advanced to candidacy, and the student will need to come to ED 100 with their name, mailing address, and email address to be put on the mailing list for the invitation by a deadline provided on our website closer to the ceremony date.
 More information will be available on our website in the months prior to graduation.